Sapphire-Digital-Interns-Master/code_challenges/alpha_challenges/the_basics.md

 At the end of this program, what are the values of e, f, and g?
 Try to explain, in plain English, how you got your answer for each one.

 **Answer 2:**
+e is 3, f is 9, and g is 12.
+This is because it is shown that e is 3, f is 9, and that g is the sum of e and f so 3 + 9 = 12.
+Although the 4th line states that f == g, this command only tests if f is equal to g and would turn up as false.

 ## Question 3